erichkluo/enclib/README.md

 - Cascaded encryption (AES-Blowfish-CAST5)
 - Built-in key strengthening function which increases the difficult of brute-force attack and rainbow table attack.
+- Quick mode using AES256 with key strengthening
-- Built-in version identification function
+- General class with built-in version identification function

 ## Requirements